 Why help shape the EU’s new platform law?

-It can happen to anyone, and many people are caught completely unawares.
-If you want to report hate messages, violent comments or damage to your reputation, the problem only begins: You mark perpetrator profiles and report postings.
-And then … you don’t hear anything from support.
-Postings and comments remain, your helplessness, shame and fear of the aggressive unknown perpetrators get worse every day.
+Hate can hit anyone, and it hits many people completely unexpectedly.
+What can you do?
+If you want to report hate messages, violent comments or defamation of character, the problem is just beginning: You mark perpetrator profiles and report postings.
+And then…. you don’t hear from Facebook, Instagram, Twitter or TikTok.
+The meme remains, your helplessness, shame and fear of the aggressive unknown perpetrators gets worse every day.

 Digital Violence has many faces – we support those affected all the way to the highest courts